 But if you don’t have much of a need for the high-end rewards and benefits offered by these cards, or you simply refuse on principle to pay a fee to use a credit card, you still have some excellent rewards cards to choose from.

-Here are five of the best rewards cards that don’t require an annual fee.
+Here are four of the best rewards cards that don’t require an annual fee.

 Instead of offering award flights or free hotel nights, this card features exclusive rewards from the National Football League.
 Cardholders earn double points for NFL and team purchases including tickets and merchandise, and one point per dollar spent elsewhere.
 You can also receive 20% off of purchases from NFLShop.com, and points can be redeemed for exclusive NFL rewards and team experiences that vary by team.
 These rewards can include game-day tickets, pre-game passes to the sidelines and admission to the post-game press conference.
 New cardholders also receive a 10,000-point sign-up bonus after making $500 in purchases within 90 days of account opening, as well as six months of 0% APR financing on eligible ticket purchases, and 15 months for balance transfers made within 45 days of account opening, with a 3% balance transfer fee.